ivn-maria/Modern-DevOps-Practices-Project/README.md

 Process: The practices that are included in the solution of the project are:
-Phases of SDLC, Source control, Branching strategies, Building Pipelines, Continuous Integration, Continuous Delivery, Security, Docker, Kubernetes.
+Phases of SDLC, Source control, Branching strategies, Building Pipelines, uous Integration, Continuous Delivery, Security, Docker, Kubernetes.

 SDLC phase: Plan